Reduced Operator Approximation for Modelling Open Quantum Systems: Introduction

-There exists a rich variety of methods of modelling open quantum systems, applicable to different physical regimes and based on different approximation techniques~\cite{metoda1,metoda2,metoda3,metoda4,metoda5,strunz,pseudomode}.
-In general, these methods are difficult to apply to large systems or arbitrary spectral densities.
-In this paper we propose a new method, which describes finite-dimensional quantum systems up to a moderately large size (ca 50 basis states on a standard PC), interacting with non-Markovian quantum harmonic oscillator baths: from single modes to continuous spectra, as well as a wide range of interaction strengths, while having moderate computational requirements.
-The non-Markovianity is necessary to quantitatively analyse the properties of many physical systems encountered in the fields mentioned in the previous paragraph~\cite{PhysRevD.51.1577,Roszak,Bratsun11102005,Quantum-Dissipative-Systems}.
-The proposed method handles large or infinite baths and a wide range of interaction strengths, while having moderate computational requirements.
+A variety of methods for modelling open quantum systems exists, based on different mathematical techniques and applicable to different physical regimes~\cite{metoda1,metoda2,metoda3,metoda4,metoda5,strunz,pseudomode,pseudomode2}.
+The most popular ones employ Born and Markov approximations, leading to the general Markovian master equation in the Kossa\-kowski--Lindblad form~\cite{Kossakowski72,Gorini76,Lindblad76} or the Redfield equation~\cite{Redfield65}.
+To describe systems beyond the regime of small coupling with environment and short environment correlation times, more complex methods have been proposed, from formally exact generalised master equations and their numerical approximations~\cite{Esposito03,Budini05,Ishizaki09,Moodley09} to stochastic methods~\cite{metoda5,Suess14} and numerical path integral techniques~\cite{Muhlbacher08,Nalbach11}.
+However, they remain generally unsuitable or difficult to apply to large systems, unrestricted system-environment coupling strengths and arbitrary environment spectral densities---the properties necessary to quantitatively analyse many physical situations encountered in the fields mentioned in the previous paragraph~\cite{PhysRevD.51.1577,Bratsun11102005,Roszak}, while the approximations they make sometimes lack physical transparency and controllability.
+In this paper we propose a new method, reduced operator approximation (ROA), which describes finite-dimensional quantum systems up to a moderately large size (ca 50 basis states on a standard PC), interacting with non-Markovian quantum harmonic oscillator baths (from single modes to wide continuous spectra) with a wide range of coupling strengths, while having moderate computational requirements.
 It uses the Heisenberg picture, which makes it particularly easy to focus the attention on the system degrees of freedom while preserving the decoherence effects due to the coupling to the bath, and conserving the total energy.
+In this non-Markovian setting, our method goes beyond the Kossakowski--Lindblad formalism, as the generator of the evolution of system operators in the Heisenberg picture depends on their history.